-A 79-year-old man fatally stabbed his wife and stepson in apartment, MDSO says
+79-year-old man fatally stabbed domestic partner and her son in apartment: MDSO

-A 79-year-old man stabbed his wife and stepson to death inside their Northwest Miami-Dade apartment last week after an argument over money, according to the Miami-Dade Sheriff’s Office.
+A 79-year-old man stabbed his live-in girlfriend and her adult son to death inside their Northwest Miami-Dade apartment last month after an argument over money, according to the Miami-Dade Sheriff’s Office.

 Jose Vidal tried to cover up the crime, according to the sheriff’s office, including telling detectives he was attacked and knocked out by two men inside the Antigua at Country Club of Miami apartment on Sunday, April 19, and then discovering the bodies when he regained consciousness the next day.